ETHZ-IT-SeC/crx-forensic-download-helper/README.md

 * `-z`, `--zip`: Also dump the contained ZIP archive.

 * `-x`, `--extract`: Take the parameter as file name of a CRX format file and dump its contained ZIP archive.
+(This is only necessary if the file name also looks like an extension ID.
+Otherwise the tool will detect existing files itself.)

 Credits